Ty-lerCox/fear-uncertainty-and-doubt/fud.md

 This is a document containing a compilation of statements that may provoke fear, uncertainty, and doubt, yet are contradicted by the principles of physics.

+## Document on Fear, Uncertainty, and Doubt Contradicted by Physics and Facts
+#### General Misconceptions
 - You have to build muscle and lose weight at the same time
 - You need a workout room
 - You will need more help